postsharp/Metalama.Patterns/doc/npc.md

 This means that for each PropertyChanged there should be exactly one `PropertyChanging`.

-The support was added when not all platforms supported the interface at the time, the aspect requires the user to provide user implementation of the interface (see above).
+The support was added when not all platforms supported the interface at the time (e.g. .NET Framework 4.5), the aspect requires the user to provide user implementation of the interface.

 ### Support for async/iterator methods (added)
-The aspect treats "yield" and "await" operations as "points where the object is consistent", i.e. as method exit.
+The aspect treats "yield" and "await" operations as "points where the object is consistent" (same as method exit).
 When control returns to the method, a new context is pushed (same as method entry).

 There was no attempt to support async methods that cause the object not to have consistent state until the end of evaluation.

-However, objects with inconsistent external state in multi-threaded environment are not very useful.
+However, objects with inconsistent external state in a multi-threaded environment are not very useful anyway.

 ### Weak event semantics (added)
 By default events prevent the registered object from being collected, because delegates contains a reference to the target object.

 NPC aspect uses `WeakEventHandler` structure which allows for keeping strong or weak references to objects.

-When weak semantics are enabled, registered delegates are kept alive using ConditionalWeakTable hidden in DelegateReferenceKeeper type.
+When weak semantics are enabled, registered delegates are kept alive using `ConditionalWeakTable` hidden in `DelegateReferenceKeeper` type.

 It is an optional feature that can be disabled when applying the aspect (see `WeakEventStrategy` property).